 Housing development data provides information on the number and location of existing dwellings, vacant residential land, and recent residential development across all land within metropolitan Melbourne.

 The data can be used to investigate residential change including the growth of housing stock, changes in housing density, and housing change in planning zones.

-There is now twelve years of Housing Development Data.
+There is now ten years of Housing Development Data.
 Data is prepared for all individual lots across Melbourne where there is an existing dwelling or the lot is located in a land use planning zone that provides for residential uses.